What is Parkinson’s Disease?

 For more information, refer to:

-We at Lifespark believe that Parkinson's affects the family and friends as well, not just the individual.
-Anxiety and depression are common amongst those with Parkinson's, and are equally important as movement related symptoms.
+We at Lifespark believe that Parkinson's affects not just the individual, but family and friends as well.
+Anxiety and depression are common amongst those with Parkinson's, and are just as important as movement related symptoms.
 There are support groups to help those with Parkinson's manage their therapy and social life better.

 A few are linked below: